-Each certificant will receive a certificate for each credential granted.
+Beginning in 2025, each certificant will receive a digital certificate for each credential granted.
 Each certificate will include, at a minimum, the following information:

-- Name of the credential
+- · Name of the credential

-- · Name of the certified individual
+- Name of the certified individual

-- Unique certification number
+- Unique certification number (contact ID)

-- Signature of the ACI Board Chair and signature the Certification Director - Reference to the scope and limitations of the certification, including that the individual has met all the requirements of the designated certification program. - Effective date - Expiration date - Disclaimer stating that the ACI retains sole ownership of the certificate.
+- Signature of the ACI Board Chair and signature of the ACI staff

+- Reference to the scope and limitations of the certification, including that the individual has met all of the requirements of the designated certification program.

+- Effective date

+- Expiration date

+- Disclaimer stating that the ACI retains sole ownership of the certificate